-32 May employees of foreign private banking institutions travel to meet clients and prospective clients in your jurisdiction?
+May employees of foreign private banking institutions travel to meet clients and prospective clients in your jurisdiction?
 Are there any licensing or registration requirements?

 Employees of foreign private banking institutions or foreign wealth managers may travel to meet clients and prospective clients in Switzerland, provided this does not create a permanent presence in Switzerland and no activity of distribution of collective investment schemes is performed.
-In this context, certain non-regulatory restrictions, such as under immigration law, may apply.
+In this context, certain non-regulatory restrictions, such as immigration law considerations, may apply.